Night School (1981 film): Home media

+Night School was released on VHS in October 1985 by CBS/Fox Video under its Key Video sub-label.
+Warner Bros.
+Home Entertainment reissued the film on VHS in 1993.

+The film was released on DVD-R through the Warner Archive Collection on November 2, 2011.
+On October 24, 2017, Warner Archive released the film for the first time on Blu-ray featuring a remastered transfer.

+Reception

+Box office

+Night School was a box-office disappointment for Paramount Pictures, grossing only $1.6 million against a budget of $1.2 million.

 Critical response

 Vincent Canby of The New York Times dismissed the film as "a not very scary story" in a short review.
 Variety called it "a low budget exercise in terror offering very little diversion or novelty for fans of the already gutted 'psychotic slasher' genre".
 Richard Harrington of The Washington Post wrote that the film "aspires to something more, but ends up falling back on a half-dozen killings and the grizzly uncovering of the victims' heads.
 If the script is a little faulty and obvious, Mark Irwin's cinematography almost makes up for it.
 Irwin works with a subtle palette and his 1981 Boston is suffused with the vivid dampness and ember glow of Jack the Ripper's London (without the fog)".

+Ed Blank of The Pittsburgh Press gave the film a middling review, noting that Hughes "manages to inject low levels of suspense, but there's still not a lot to recommend.
+Night School isn't worth the time of anyone who ordinarily doesn't see such movies.
+It is, though, more of a cut than a sliver above most others."
+Carol Newell of The Potomac News conceded that "Hughes has directed [the film] with some creative effort, encasing the story in mellow tones that would seem better suited in a period piece."
 Robert Brown of The Monthly Film Bulletin declared: "Basic shortcomings in writing, performances and direction, combined with the unnerving relish with which the film carves up its hapless female victims, allow little scope for either genuine horror or a parody of the same".

-George Anderson of the Pittsburgh Post-Gazette called the film "one of the tamest ... horror flicks to date".
+George Anderson of the Pittsburgh Post-Gazette called the film "one of the tamest ...horror flicks to date," while Ted Mastroianni of the Cleveland Press panned the film "gory and idiotic," concluding: "Night School is badly written, confusingly directed and poorly acted.
+And as a mystery story, it cheats in its conclusion, not once but several times."
+Dick Fleming of The Daily Times found the film's plot twist predicable, and found it "devoid of any real suspense."

-Retrospective assessment has noted the film's mixture of slasher films with Italian gialli films and police procedurals.
-Film scholar Adam Rockoff deemed the film "grim" and one of the "slickest-looking slasher" films.
+Retrospective assessment has noted the film's mixture of slasher films with Italian gialli and police procedurals.
+Film scholar Adam Rockoff deemed the film "grim" and one of the "slickest-looking slasher" films of its era.